 As a leader and manager at your organization, you may be wondering what to do about the other two-thirds, those who don’t want to be a boss.
 Do you have a few from that group on your team?
 If so, how should you manage, develop and retain these non-leadership-seeking employees?

 It starts with finding out why your employees don’t want to be managers.

 Yes, before you can encourage your employees to climb the corporate ladder, you have to find out why your workers are avoiding the next rung in the first place.

 It’s also helpful to benchmark with national data.

 From worries about work-life balance and responsibility to just being content in their current positions to generational differences – employees have lots of reasons for not wanting their boss’s job.

-In some cases, your employees’ history can also be a factor.
 If they’ve had a bad past experience as a manager – with tough employees or poor guidance and resources – they may be hesitant to pursue a leadership opportunity in the future.

 For example, if you manage a computer programmer who simply loves programming, you know she is going to be happiest staying in a position where that’s the primary focus.
 You can keep her motivated by always explaining how her work is integral to the mission of your company and by involving her in special projects where her skills are an asset.

 If you manage employees who fear repeating a negative managerial experience, see if they would enjoy an informal leadership role.
 They may really enjoy mentoring a junior employee or be willing to offer advice to a peer from time to time.
 You’ll benefit, too, because sometimes guidance from a colleague can be more effective than direction from a boss.